 “Come on Ben.
 You must have some idea by now.
 What have you been doing these past two years?”

-“With that attitude, you’ll end up pushing paper like your dad.”
+“With that attitude, you’ll end up pushing paper like your father.”

 “What’s wrong with that?”

 “Nothing.
-I just want you to be happy.
-Okay?”
+I just want you to be happy.”

 They got in the transport and sat facing each other for the ride to the Academy.
 Everyone in his class would graduate today and move on to join the rest of the world.
 They would all be assigned positions in society and start working tomorrow.
 Tonight, in accordance with Statute 6057, he and the 49 other students will be given the procedure to halt their aging.
 They will become like everyone else.